 If you are planning a holiday away with the kids, it can be easy to feel relaxed about certain things.
 However, your child’s safety should not be one of them.

-When you organise a car hire in Melbourne airport, or anywhere else in Australia for that matter, ensure you augment this with an appropriate booster seat.
+When you organise a Melbourne CBD car rental, or anywhere else in Australia for that matter, ensure you augment this with an appropriate booster seat.

 After all, it pays to be prepared.
 Your car rental company may be able to supply you with one of these safety tools if you are unable to provide it yourself.